FDA documents for medical devices: DHF, DMR, and DHR explained

 • Production records

-As the name suggests, the DHF is focused on the history of the design, ensuring it was carried out according to the FDA regulations.
-The requirement is found in (21 CFR Part 820.30)
+As the name suggests, the DHF focuses on the design history, ensuring it was carried out in accordance with FDA regulations.
+The legacy requirement found in 21 CFR Part 820.30 stipulates:

 “Each manufacturer shall establish and maintain a DHF for each type of device.
 The DHF shall contain or reference the records necessary to demonstrate that the design was developed in accordance with the approved design plans and the requirements of this part.”

-Importantly, ISO notes that the DHF should record details of all the changes made to the design during the planning and development process.
+Importantly, ISO notes that the DHF should record all changes made to the design during the planning and development process.

 “The organization shall maintain a design and development file for each medical device type or medical device family.
 This file shall include or reference records generated to demonstrate conformity to the requirements for design and development and records for design and development changes.”